How To Take Screenshot On Windows 11 – Top 3 Ways

 The Print Screen key is a quick way to capture your entire screen.
 This method is great for capturing full-screen content instantly.

-Here’s how to take screenshot on Windows 11:
+Here’s how to take a screenshot on Windows 11:

 Step 1: Press PrtScn to capture the entire screen.
 Open an image editor like Paint.